CiscoDevNet/terraform-provider-intersight/website/docs/r/workflow_service_item_instance.html.markdown

   + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
 This field maybe set instead of 'moid' by clients.1.
 If 'moid' is set this field is ignored.1.
 If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
 * `label`:(string) A user friendly short name to identify the resource.
 Name can only contain letters (a-z, A-Z), numbers (0-9), hyphen (-), period (.), colon (:), space ( ) or an underscore (_).
 * `last_status`:(string)(ReadOnly) Last status of the service item instance which will be reverted when an ongoing service item action instance is aborted.* `NotCreated` - The service item is not yet created and it is in a draft mode.
 A service item instance can be deleted in this state.* `InProgress` - An action is in progress and until that action has reached a final state, another action cannot be started.* `Failed` - The last action on the service item instance failed and corrective measures need to be taken to bring the service item instance back to valid state.* `Okay` - The last action on the service item instance completed and the service item instance is in Okay state.* `Decommissioned` - The service item is decommissioned and can be safely deleted.
 A service item instance in any other state after it has been created cannot be deleted until it has been decommissioned.
+* `migration_history`:(Array)
+This complex property has following sub-properties:
+  + `destination`:(HashMap) - Destination version of the migration.
+This complex property has following sub-properties:
+    + `moid`:(string) The Moid of the referenced REST resource.
+    + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
+    + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
+This field maybe set instead of 'moid' by clients.1.
+If 'moid' is set this field is ignored.1.
+If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
+  + `migration_action_instance`:(HashMap) - The migration action instance.
+This complex property has following sub-properties:
+    + `moid`:(string) The Moid of the referenced REST resource.
+    + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
+    + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
+This field maybe set instead of 'moid' by clients.1.
+If 'moid' is set this field is ignored.1.
+If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
+  + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
+  + `nr_source`:(HashMap) - Source version of the migration.
+This complex property has following sub-properties:
+    + `moid`:(string) The Moid of the referenced REST resource.
+    + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
+    + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
+This field maybe set instead of 'moid' by clients.1.
+If 'moid' is set this field is ignored.1.
+If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
+  + `timestamp`:(string) The time when the migration was performed.
 * `mod_time`:(string)(ReadOnly) The time when this managed object was last modified.
 * `moid`:(string) The unique identifier of this Managed Object instance.
 * `name`:(string) A name of the service item instance.
 Name can only contain letters (a-z, A-Z), numbers (0-9), hyphen (-), period (.) or an underscore (_).